josephryan/Hernandez_Ryan_2021_Recoding/02-COMPOSITIONAL_HETEROGENEITY/02-HETEROGENEOUS_DATA/README.md

 to run:

-`perl comphet.pl TREE0008 INFL NULL > pvals.out`
+`perl comphet.pl TREE0008 INFL NULL.out > pvals.out`

 INFL: inflation parameter

-NULL: comp-het indices from null distribution (these are produced in 02-COMPOSITIONAL_HETEROGENEITY/01-NULL_DISTRIBUTION in this repo)
+NULL: null distribution of comp-het indices (these are produced by using the scripts in 02-COMPOSITIONAL_HETEROGENEITY/01-NULL_DISTRIBUTION in this repo)